 A comprehensive set of standards and rules for the crypto business was approved by the EU Commission last week.
 MiCa is scheduled to become law next year, but the central bank is worried about a confusing patchwork of national legislation managing the overlap between banks and cryptocurrency companies before the package is fully implemented 18 months later.

 So far, Germany has taken the most initiative to control virtual currencies.
 To comply with German banking law, it utilised the EU’s 2020 anti-money laundering regulation to mandate businesses that keep and enable trading of cryptocurrency assets on behalf of clients to apply for special licenses.

 The Netherlands and other nations in the Eurozone initially directed their attention to registrations for compliance with anti-money laundering laws.
 However, after Russia’s invasion of Ukraine showed the potential for cryptocurrency to be used for criminal purposes including evading sanctions, several other nations have started considering more extensive measures.

 The ECB is concerned about the possibility of deciding on crypto-related license applications made by banks in the absence of a pan-European regulatory framework.

 Tougher rules, Bolder solutions

 With new and tougher regulations in the cryptocurrency market comes stricter reporting and compliance requirements.
 For crypto traders and crypto fund managers, this will be an additional burden.
 This is where we enter.
-Bolder Group is a global fund and compliance administrator with thirteen locations over the world and a team of crypto experts and compliance officers with whom you can entrust your fund administration and reporting needs.
+Bolder Group is a global fund and compliance administrator with 18 locations over the world and a team of crypto experts and compliance officers with whom you can entrust your fund administration and reporting needs.